Frequently Asked Questions

 -

-We offer ongoing aftercare and maintenance support for gardens we have designed, subject to availability and the needs of the project.
+Yes.
+We offer aftercare support for gardens we have designed, helping to make sure the planting establishes well and the garden develops as intended.